FiveManager/NightwavePlazaPlugin/README.md

 ## Info

-Sorry if this plugin is bad I have no idea how to use html.
+Sorry if this plugin is bad I have no idea how to use GitHub and html.
 This is just https://plaza.one/

 ## Usage